dl-2026/dl-2026.github.io/_pages/submissions.md

 - Regular Papers: Up to 11 pages (excluding references)
 - Extended Abstracts: 2 to 4 pages (excluding references).

-All submissions must follow the CEURART formatting style using our DL-specific template <b>TBD</b> and submitted through <a href="https://submissions.floc26.org/dl/">HotCRP for DL 2026</a> in PDF.
+All submissions must follow the CEURART formatting style using <a href="/assets/CEURART-DL26.zip" target="_blank">our DL-specific template</a> and submitted through <a href="https://submissions.floc26.org/dl/">HotCRP for DL 2026</a> in PDF.

 <b>Regular Papers</b>
 - Must provide substantial contributions that can be cited in other publications.